Labradoodle Breed Guide

 Labradoodle Breed History & Background

 The Labradoodle—a hybrid breed—first made its appearance in Australia when a few breeders set out to produce a hypoallergenic guide dog.
-Wally Cronron, an RGDGA associate (Royal Guide Dogs Association of Australia), crossbred a purebred standard poodle with a purebred Labrador Retriever.
-The first Labradoodle was a dog named Sultan—who first came to existence in the late 20th century—bred for the purpose of allergic owners in need of a guide dog.
+Wally Conron, an RGDGA associate (Royal Guide Dogs Association of Australia), crossbred a purebred standard poodle with a purebred Labrador Retriever.
+Wally Conron received a request from a blind woman in Hawaii who needed a guide dog that wouldn’t trigger her husband’s dog allergy.
+The first Labradoodle was a dog named Sultan—who first came to existence in the late 20th century.

 With astounding success, Sultan had both a hypoallergenic coat and the intelligence to be trained as a service dog.
 Wally then teamed up with a partner in Hawaii, and the two worked to establish the Labradoodle as its own breed.
 Currently, multigenerational breeding is being conducted in hopes to iron out and stabilize the Labradoodle breed.